noto-rious/Nitro.Self-V3/README.md

 Main Snipe functionality credit goes to <a href="https://github.com/Vedza">@Vedza</a>.
 Multi-Account threading along with code-caching for dupe protection and a few other nick-nacks are courtesy of me.

+If you need any help or have any suggestions you can chekout my main profile for contact details.

 ### Features
 * Supports multiple accounts (optional).
 * Redeems all codes on the main account.